 Cook Time: 45 minutes (includes cooking rice)

-½ cup uncooked brown rice, I like Basmati brown rice, see shopping tip
+½ cup uncooked brown rice, I like Basmati brown rice, see shopping tips

-1 pound extra-lean ground beef, see shopping tip or ground turkey
+1 pound extra-lean ground beef or ground turkey, see shopping tips

 1 cup chopped onions, chopped